webability-go/xconfig/README.md

 3.3 Parameter values:

+There are 4 types of values:
+- Strings
+- Integer
+- Float
+- Boolean

 The value has no restrictions except it must enter into the line (no line breaks allowed) The compiler accepts strings "true", "on", "yes" as a boolean 'true' and "false", "off", "no", "none" as a boolean 'false'.
 For instance, that means parameter=off is a boolean false, and parameter=yes is a boolean true in the XConfig structure.

-The compiler also convert all integers to an int parameter in the XConfig structure
+The compiler also convert all integers to an int parameter in the XConfig structure, and float values as float64 type.
+If you want a natural integer, float or boolean interpreted as a string, you must start it with a " character: param1="123   will be the string **123** in the XConfig structure

+If you want a string starting with a ", you will need to put 2 " at the begining: param=""abc   will be the string **"abc** in the XConfig structure

 When you insert more than one value for a parameter, it creates an array of the type of the first found value.
 If you have a mixed type of values, you will get an error
-- The boolean parameters cannot be turned into an array, they are always implicitely replaced

 for instance:
 ```